cbs228/sameold/CONTRIBUTING.md

 Activities with a **HIGH** signal-to-noise ratio include:

-* **Pull requests**, especially if they either:

-  1. Fix a bug; OR
-  2. Implement functionality which is sought-after in open issues.
+### Bug Reports

+The following reports are desirable and are actively solicited:

+* **Recordings** of signals which you believe should decode but don't.
+Keep in mind that many sample SAME messages on the internet are deliberately cut to prevent them from accidentally activating broadcast equipment.
+Use verbose mode (`-vvv`) to see what the decoder is doing.

+* **Corrections** to documentation or to report standards-compliance issues.
+  If we're missing an event code, let us know!

+* Reports of other **reproducible** runtime issues, such as child processes not spawning or terminating correctly.

+* **Build** problems which cannot be solved with `rustup update`.

-* **Detailed bug reports**.
-Please provide a *minimal* example code snippet or a written procedure which reproduces the bug.
-Our issue tracker only accepts issues pertaining to `sameold` itself.
+Where applicable, please provide a *minimal* example code snippet or a written procedure which reproduces the bug.
+Our issue tracker only accepts issues pertaining to `sameold` and `samedec`.
 Unrelated issues, such as the stubborn preponderance of matter over anti-matter, are best triaged elsewhere.

-## Pull Requests
+### Pull Requests

+Code contributions are sought which address open issues or fix obvious breakage.

 The maintainer prefers, but does not require, that [pull requests](https://help.github.com/en/articles/about-pull-requests) be